 Should I call an expert to install my filter?

-It depends on how handy you consider yourself to be.
-Installing a filter isn’t as simple as knocking together a piece of IKEA furniture, but it’s not rocket science, either.
+It depends on how handy you are.
 The majority of filter systems come with step-by-step installation instructions that guarantee success – if you follow them properly.

 What should an iron filter remove?

 A whole house filtration system for iron reduction should typically remove iron, manganese, and sometimes sulfur.
 It depends on what filter you opt for.
 The best iron filter will remove both ferrous and ferric iron, but this isn’t a guarantee.

 Why bother with a filter when water bottles are cheaper?

 If you can’t drink your well water because of high iron, manganese and sulfur content, the cheapest solution isn’t to keep buying water bottles.
 A filter for iron is a much more wallet-friendly solution in the long run.
 Calculate your average monthly water bottle spending cost, and you’ll see how quickly it adds up over the years.